 Regular maintenance and repairs aren't allowable — only costs that enhance the property's value or were necessary for the sale.

-Principal Private Residence Relief
+Principal Private Residence Relief (PPR)

+If you lived in the property as your main residence at any point, you might qualify for Principal Private Residence (PPR) relief.
+This exempts part of the gain from tax.
 The relief covers periods when the property was your main home, plus the final nine months of ownership (regardless of use).
 Additional periods may qualify if you were absent for specific reasons like work relocation.

-When to Pay Capital Gains Tax Property
+Capital Gains Tax Rates for Property

 Timing Disposals